kidskoding/neural-network/README.md

 # neural-network

-I decided to create a neural network in C++ to show and explain ML, DL, and RL training to folks at Illini VEX Robotics
+I decided to create a neural network in C++ to show and explain ML, DL, and RL training